hyper0x/batchcmd/README.md

 ```bash
 batchcmd -c=<command>
 ```
-I often use it with `-c="git pull"` for pulling the content in subdir from git repo.
+I often use it with `-c="git pull"` for pulling the updated content from git repo.

 # Lisence:
 Copyright (C) 2013